socketsupply/components/tabs/README.md

 | `click()` | Click event. |
 | `get value` | Get the currently selected tab. |
 | `set selected(String)` | Set the currently selected tab. |

+### Events

+*for `tonic-tabs`*

+`tabvisible` ; event emitted when a tab becomes visible.
+Contains `ev.detail.id` for which tab is visible.

+`tabhidden` ; event emitted when a tab becomes hidden.
+Contains `ev.detail.id` for which tab is hidden.

+The `tabvisible` & `tabhidden` events get fired whenever a tab is changed and get triggered both from click & keyboard events.